foreseecode/verint-xm-sdk-ios-samples/README.md

 This sample project demonstrates a local notification invite.
 Accept the invite and then close the application.
 You will receive a local notification linking the survey.

-## OnExitSurveySample
-This sample project demonstrates a CONTACT mode invite.
-Accept the invite, enter your contact details, and then close the app.
-You will receive a text or email linking the survey.

 ## ReplaySample
 This sample project demonstrates cxReplay.